 - 48.3.1 In these laws, where appropriate, the words "player" and "opponent" also include "side" and the word "striker" includes "striker's partner".
-The only such modification to the term "striker" in Law 29.1 (faults), however, is as set out in Law 48.3.2. - 48.3.2 Law 29.1.11 is modified to read in part - ... a fault is committed if, during the striking period, the striker touches any ball other than the striker's ball with the mallet or the partner touches any ball with a mallet;
+The only such modification to the term "striker" in Law 29.1 (faults), however, is as set out in Law 48.3.2. - 48.3.2 Law 29.1.11 is modified to read in part and Law 29.1.12 is modified to read in part except that no fault is committed under either of these modified laws if the striker's partner moves, picks up or arrests a ball:

+... a fault is committed if, during the striking period, the striker touches any ball other than the striker's ball with the mallet or the partner touches any ball with a mallet;